 - Is your agreement binding by law?

 - If your former spouse or partner breaches the agreement, what will happen?

 - What happens if your former spouse or partner remarries or has a child with someone else?

 - Will you be able to agree on future schools, medical treatments and interstate or overseas holidays?

-At Balmoral Legal, our experienced family law team can provide you with comprehensive advice in respect of your children’s matter and any proposed arrangements.
+Our experienced family law team can provide you with comprehensive advice in respect of your children’s matter and any proposed arrangements.